Skip to Content

 A sample situation is provided below to illustrate how to achieve flat-to-hierarchical transformations.

-Sample Situation 3
+Sample situation 3

 Consider the situation where the source of data is a flat (de-normalized) data structure, and the target definition is hierarchical in nature.
 In this example, the source data is depicted in a structure that is de-normalized, such as a flat file.

-Document Structures and Data
+Document structures and data

 • Source Document Structure: The source document is a text file.